INTD-133 British Theatre

 MGMT-360 Management & Organizational Behavior

 Examines the theories, practices, and processes of management and organizational behavior.
 Emphasizes applications of theory to practice and learning from experiential activities.
 Topics include motivation, values and ethics, interpersonal communication, group processes, conflict and negotiation, and leadership.
 Numerous exercises emphasize application of theories and processes to students' personal experiences.
-Prerequisites: Sophomore standing, MGMT-202, and either ECON-105 or ECON-202 or permission of the instructor.
+Prerequisites: Sophomore standing, an introductory statistics course and either ECON-105 or ECON-202 or instructor's permission.

 MGMT-361 Human Resource Management

 Examines the activities and practices conducted by a human resource management department, as well as the relationships among them.
-Topics include job analysis and design, human resource planning,recruitment and selection, training and development, performance appraisal, and compensation.
+Topics include job analysis and design, human resource planning, recruitment and selection, training and development, performance appraisal, and compensation.
 Numerous exercises are used to emphasize application of human resource management concepts and methods to real-world scenarios.
-Prerequisite: MGMT:360 or permission of the instructor.
+Prerequisite: MGMT:360 or instructor's permission.

 MGMT-362 Employment Law

 Explores legislation regulating wages, hours,and other conditions of employment.
 Topics include federal laws that regulate wages and salaries, hours of work, equal employment opportunity, health and safety, and workplace justice.
 Students are required to apply concepts and techniques discussed in class within several assignments and/or exercises.
-Prerequisite: MGMT-361 or permission of instructor.
+Prerequisite: MGMT-361 or instructor's permission.

 MGMT-369 Values, Ethics, and the Good Life

 Students are introduced to "The Encompassing," a model that depicts the complexity of becoming a fully functioning human being.
 The Encompassing describes four modes of being human, as well as ethical systems and leadership styles that correspond to each mode.
 Students will engage in class discussion exercises and other learning activities that focus on their applying course material to their own personal lives.
-Prerequisite: junior standing or permission of the instructor.
+Prerequisite: Junior standing or instructor's permission.

 MGMT-381 Marketing Research

 The course material parallels the marketing research process and follows the definition of a research problem, the design of an appropriate methodology, and the collection of data.
 Data compilation and analysis and report preparation are covered in the data analysis portion of the course.
 The objective will be to provide students with the analytical skills and practical experience that will allow them to perform market research.
-Prerequisite: MGMT-202 and MGMT-280.
+Prerequisite: an introductory statistics course and MGMT-280.

 MGMT-382 Consumer Behavior